PaulineRebourgeon/Magic-Word-game/README.md

 Installation
 -------------
+* rename ./sys/config.db.sample.php to ./sys/config.db.php and include YOUR db connect info
+* run initializeDB.php to verify your config works and to create the necessary tables
+* the dB won't have a table for the dictionnaries, all those are included in the language files pointed to by "load_dictionnary.php").
+To use them :
+** Select the dictionnaries you want in 'load_dictionnary.php' by un/commenting them ;
-* The content of the LANGUAGE RESOURCES folder should not be uploaded as is to the server but imported in the MySQL database
+** uncomment the "include_once('load_dictionary.php');" (it might be safer to connect to the server and use the MySQL cli) ** The content of the LANGUAGE RESOURCES can be erased from the server after that operation.
-* TODO
+** It's also possible to manually run the sql files on the server.

 ## Contributors
 ### [First functional version of the project](https://github.com/PaulineRebourgeon/Magic-Word-game), developped for Innovalangues solely by :